-These financial statements have been prepared in accordance with the Hong Kong Financial Reporting Standard ("HKFRS") for Private Entities issued by the Hong Kong Institute of Certified Public Accountants and the Hong Kong Companies Ordinance.
+These financial statements have been prepared in accordance with the Hong Kong Financial Reporting Standard for Private Entities ("HKFRS for Private Entities") issued by the Hong Kong Institute of Certified Public Accountants and the Hong Kong Companies Ordinance.
 They have been prepared under the historical cost convention.